Employers look beyond criminal records to make up for labor shortage

 Our past is a part of our story, but for the people who believe it shouldn't always dictate our future, they hope that this pattern of employers taking chances on more folks continues well past the current worker shortage.

 "Don't just look at the bad things.
-Look at their accomplishment, you know, just look beyond the mistakes," said Jeanne.
+Look at their accomplishment, you know, just look beyond the mistakes," said Jenne.

 The jobs being eliminated "cut across Alphabet, product areas, functions, levels and regions," Google head Sundar Pichai said.By Michel Euler / AP